zydou/arti/doc/dev/notes/hssvc-high-level-apis.md

 # Disable the compiled hashx backend for proof-of-work.
 disable_pow_compilation = false

+# Descriptor-based client authentication.
+If this is set
+# to any array, even an empty one, then authentication is required.
+encrypt_descriptor = [
+    'curve25519:aaaaaaa', # A given public key can be put in the config.
+    'dir:/path/to/dir', # A directory full of keys can be listed.
+]
+# Note that you can also give a singleton, as in:
+# encrypt_descriptor = 'dir:/path/to/dir".

 # This option configures port relaying, which is the only option
 # available at the CLI for actually implementing an onion service.
 #